Walt Disney World Guide for 2023 & 2024

 - 4 Park Magic Ticket.
 This allows admission to each one of the parks within a time period.

 - Ticket with Park Hopper Option.
 This allows you to visit one or more of the four theme parks on any single day

 - Ticket with Park Hopper Plus Option.
 The same as Park Hopper and includes access to the two Disney water parks and golf courses as described below

 - Ticket with Water Park & Sports Option.
 The same as one park per day plus a number of visits to certain water and sports venues

-In 1955, Walt Disney built his first theme park called Disneyland at Anaheim in California but it soon became clear that there was not enough room to expand the park in the way that Disney wanted.
+In 1955, Walt Disney built his first theme park called Disneyland at Anaheim in California.
+It soon became clear that there was not enough room to expand the park in the way that Disney wanted.

 The Disney company therefore bought up 27,500 acres of swamp and rough bush land near Orlando as the home of the second Disney theme park, the Walt Disney World Resort.

-The first Walt Disney World park in Orlando, Magic Kingdom opened in 1971 and building has been going on ever since.
+The first Walt Disney World park in Orlando, Magic Kingdom opened in 1971.
+Expansions have been going on ever since.

 Today there are other Disney parks at: